 8. Moors Valley, near Bournemouth – The Look Out (1.5 miles)

 This lovely meandering route takes you away from the visitor centre into the peace and quiet of the forest.
-The trail takes you to an amazing spot where you can let your stresses drift away, the Lookout.
-Once here you’ll be rewarded with stunning views across the valley.
+It leads you to an amazing spot where you can let your stresses drift away, the Lookout.
+Once here you’ll be rewarded with stunning seasonal views across the valley.

 9. Wyre Forest, West Midlands – The Buzzard trail (3.25 miles)

-The Buzzard trail explores the depths of the forest through beautiful mixed woodlands allowing your mind, body and soul to relax and unwind.
-The trail takes you along forest tracks and narrow paths, past majestic old oaks, as well as the Wyre Arboretum providing lots of opportunities to slow down and rejuvenate.
+The Buzzard trail explores the depths of the forest through beautiful mixed woodlands, allowing your mind, body and soul to relax and unwind.
+The trail takes you along forest tracks and narrow paths, past majestic old oaks, as well as the Wyre Arboretum.
+There are lots of opportunities to slow down and rejuvenate.

 10. Grizedale, Lake District – The Tarn Trail (3.5 miles)